Coleg-Gwent-BGLZ-Programming/Python_Basic_One/README.md

 ### 🧠 Explanation:
 🧠 Explanation:

--Sets use curly braces {}.
+- Sets use curly braces {}.
--They automatically remove duplicates.
+- They automatically remove duplicates.
--Sets are useful for checking membership and ensuring uniqueness.
+- Sets are useful for checking membership and ensuring uniqueness.

 ## 🗂️ Part 5: Dictionaries
 ### 🔹 Concepts Covered:

--Dictionaries store data as key-value pairs.
+- Dictionaries store data as key-value pairs.
--Keys must be unique.
+- Keys must be unique.
--Values can be accessed and updated using keys.
+- Values can be accessed and updated using keys.

 ### 💡 Code Example: